 "I work as a way of understanding.

-Among her collective exhibitions stand out: Video Sur at Palais de Tokio, Paris; The Land in between: Video Art from Central America, TEOR/éTica Foundation, San José, Costa Rica; both curated by Miguel López (2018); FUSO Annual de Video Arte Internacional de Lisboa, Portugal (2017), X Central American Biennial, San José, Costa Rica; Nectar: War upon the bees.
+Among her collective exhibitions, the following stand out: Video Sur at Palais de Tokio, Paris; The Land in between: Video Art from Central America, TEOR/éTica Foundation, San José, Costa Rica; both curated by Miguel López (2018); FUSO Annual de Video Arte Internacional de Lisboa, Portugal (2017), X Central American Biennial, San José, Costa Rica; Nectar: War upon the bees.
 Pratt Manhattan Gallery, New York (2016); Cool Stories for when the planet gets hot IV, ART_PORT: an itinerant video program curated by Anne-Marie Melster and presented at COP21 Paris and COP23 Bonn among other events (2015-2018); 1st Biennial of Cartagena de Indias, curated by Berta Sichel, Colombia (2015); Treasure of Lima, a buried exhibition, Thyssen Bornemisza Art Contemporary Academy, curated by Nadim Samman in Isla del Coco, Costa Rica (2014); 55th Biennale of Venezia, IILA Latin America Pavilion, Arsenale, Italy (2013); 8th Mercosul Biennial, Porto Alegre, Brazil curated by José Roca (2011), U- Trópicos XXXI Biennial of Pontevedra, curated by Tamara Díaz Bringas, Spain (2010); Dead or Alive at the Museum of Arts and Design in New York (2010); Mirando al Sur, itinerant exhibition through Central America, Mexico and Miami (2009-2010); X Biennial of Havana, Cuba (2009); Turbulence, 3rd Auckland Triennial, New Zealand.

-Some of her individual exhibitions are Killing Fields at Galería Freijo, Madrid, curated by Berta Sichel (2018); Impulse, Despacio collaboration with C.R.A.C, San José, Costa Rica (2017); 1024 Digits of Phi, artist´s book (2015); Child of T(h)ree, Despacio, San José, Costa Rica (2014); Lucía Madriz, Despacio at Arte BA, Buenos Aires, Argentina, invited by Pablo León de la Barra (2013); Naturally, Cultural Center of Spain, San José, Costa Rica (2011); Ties, Galerie Borchardt in Hamburg, Germany (2010); Veritas- performance at Despacio (2009); Axis at the Museo de Arte y Diseño Contempóraneo (MADC), Costa Rica (2008); Extraversión curated by Virginia Pérez Ratton, Fundación TEOR/éTica (2007); Otherness, Jacobo Karpio Gallery (2006); Erscheinen, Badischer Kunstverein, Karlsruhe, Germany curated by Angela Stepken (2004).
+Some of her solo exhibitions are Killing Fields at Galería Freijo, Madrid, curated by Berta Sichel (2018); Impulse, Despacio collaboration with C.R.A.C, San José, Costa Rica (2017); 1024 Digits of Phi, artist´s book (2015); Child of T(h)ree, Despacio, San José, Costa Rica (2014); Lucía Madriz, Despacio at Arte BA, Buenos Aires, Argentina, invited by Pablo León de la Barra (2013); Naturally, Cultural Center of Spain, San José, Costa Rica (2011); Ties, Galerie Borchardt in Hamburg, Germany (2010); Veritas- performance at Despacio (2009); Axis at the Museo de Arte y Diseño Contempóraneo (MADC), Costa Rica (2008); Extraversión curated by Virginia Pérez Ratton, Fundación TEOR/éTica (2007); Otherness, Jacobo Karpio Gallery (2006); Erscheinen, Badischer Kunstverein, Karlsruhe, Germany curated by Angela Stepken (2004).